-Singing modulations to closely related keys and modal melodies.
-Aural study of harmonic modulations, all diatonic seventh chords.
+Learning the skill of translating printed music into singing voice.
+Includes a study of major and minor Aural study of harmonic modulations, all diatonic seventh chords.
 Singing remote modulations and difficult melodies.
 Aural study of unusual and mixed meters: altered chords; ninth, 11th and 13th cords.
 To be taken concurrently with Theory III (MUSI 2211).